-Singapore joined the UN upon its independence in 1965.
-As a small nation-state, Singapore has benefited significantly from UN membership.
-Small states like Singapore now comprise more than half of the UN membership.
-We believe that small states can, collectively and through closer cooperation, play a greater and more meaningful role in the United Nations.
+Singapore joined the UN after gaining independence in 1965.
+Singapore, as a small nation-state, has benefited significantly from UN membership.
+Small states like Singapore now comprise more than half of the UN membership, and we believe that through closer cooperation, small states can play a greater and more meaningful role in the UN.

-The UN Charter represents a major advance in the international relations of nation-states.
-Its principles of sovereign equality, the peaceful settlement of disputes and non-interference in the internal affairs of states are especially precious to small states.
+The UN Charter’s principles of sovereign equality, the peaceful settlement of disputes and non-interference in the internal affairs of states are especially precious to small states.
 The principle of "one state, one vote" in the General Assembly has also helped to give small states a voice in international affairs.
 It ensures that the views, interests and concerns of small states are taken into consideration in world affairs.
-The UN has made the world a safer and better place for smaller states.
+The UN has made the world a safer and better place for small states.

 Singapore has worked closely with UN agencies such as the UN Department for Political Affairs, the UN Office for Coordination of Humanitarian Affairs, and the UN Development Programme (UNDP) in support of their work in the region.
-For instance, Singapore supported the efforts of then-UN Secretary-General's Special Envoy on Myanmar, Ibrahim Gambari, to promote national reconciliation and a political solution in Myanmar following internal unrest in the country in September 2007.
-As ASEAN Chair from November 2007 to July 2008, Singapore also helped to organise the ASEAN-UN Pledging Conference in May 2008 following Cyclone Nargis.
-Together with the UNDP, we have also established in Singapore the Global Centre for Public Service Excellence, which will be dedicated to policy research and the global exchange of knowledge and information on public service policies, strategies and institutions.
+Together with the UNDP, we have also established the Global Centre for Public Service Excellence in Singapore, which is dedicated to policy research and the global exchange of knowledge and information on public service policies, strategies and institutions.